Annual and Perennial Plants Defined

 - Generally they are the fruit and seed crops.

-- They are often planted in the spring – summer.
+- They are planted in the spring – summer.

-Gardeners use planting charts or the information found on seed packets, along with average frost dates, to determine when to plant an annual plant.
-Both planting charts and seed packets refer to weeks before or after frost dates as a guide of when to sow seeds or plant transplants outdoors.
+Gardeners use planting charts and/or the information found on seed packets to determine when to plant an annual plant.
+Some planting charts and seed packets refer to weeks before or after “average last frost” dates as a reference point to guide of when to sow seeds or plant transplants outdoors.